xraver/mercedes_me_api/README.md

      or:  mercedes_me_api.sh -l

 The possible arguments are:
-    -t, --token        Procedure to obtatin the Access Token (stored into .mercedes_token) -r, --refresh      Procedure to refresh the Access Token (stored into .mercedes_token) -f, --fuel         Retrive the Fuel Status of your Vehicle -l, --lock         Retrive the Lock Status of your Vehicle -s, --status       Retrive the General Status of your Vehicle
+    -t, --token        Procedure to obtatin the Access Token (stored into .mercedesme_token) -r, --refresh      Procedure to refresh the Access Token (stored into .mercedesme_token) -f, --fuel         Retrive the Fuel Status of your Vehicle -l, --lock         Retrive the Lock Status of your Vehicle -s, --status       Retrive the General Status of your Vehicle